Kyungwo0LEE/TGV-Thermal-Analysis/README.md

 ## Reproducibility

 Mesh convergence analysis was performed using Python scripts located in `python/mesh_convergence`.
+The analysis includes nonlinear regression of the maximum temperature to verify mesh independence.

-The resulting numerical data were automatically generated and stored as CSV files in `data/mesh_convergence`.
+The resulting numerical data and regression parameters are automatically generated and stored as CSV files in `data/mesh_convergence`, ensuring reproducibility of the results.

 ## Author